open-source-labs/Chromogen/README.md

 ```

 ## Usage
-After following the installation steps above, launch you app as you normally would.
+After following the installation steps above, launch your app as you normally would.
 You should see two small dots in the top left corner.

 ![Buttons](./assets/screenshots/README-buttons.png)